Sébastien Loeb: 2008

 Loeb won the individual 2008 Race of Champions, becoming the second driver after compatriot Auriol to win the event more than twice.

 2010

 Loeb drove for Team France alongside four-time Formula One World Champion Alain Prost.
 In the individual event, he made it to the final for the seventh time but lost to surprise winner Filipe Albuquerque.

 2022

-At the 2022 Race of Champions Loeb defeated 4 time Formula 1 World Champion Sebastian Vettel 3–1 in the Final to win the event.
-He equals fellow French World Rally Champion Didier Auriol's record to win 4 Races of Champions.
+At the 2022 Race of Champions, Loeb defeated 4 time Formula 1 World Champion Sebastian Vettel 3–1 in the Final to win the event.
+He equaled fellow French World Rally Champion Didier Auriol's record to win four Races of Champions.

 2025

 Loeb competed in the 2025 Race of Champions in which he won out against Supercars Championship driver Chaz Mostert 2-0 in the Final to win the event.
 Loeb also drove for Team France alongside Formula Two driver Victor Martins.
 The duo won the Nations Cup in the Final against Team Supercars (Australia) consisting of Supercars Championship Champions Brodie Kostecki and Will Brown.
 Consequently, Loeb is the first driver to win both the Nations Cup and the Race of Champions within the same year.